GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     version of Python, you will need to reinstall mod_wsgi, compiling it for the version you want.

+    The Python version is fixed for the Apache instance as a whole, so different daemon process groups cannot use different Python versions either.
+See "Hosting Multiple Python Versions" in :doc:`../user-guides/virtual-environments` for how to host
+    applications needing different Python versions on the one host.

     This option is the daemon-mode equivalent of the WSGIPythonHome directive.
 See :doc:`WSGIPythonHome` for the full description.